 How to Stay Calm During Clearingby Newcastle University

-At this point in your life, it’s likely that there are few days that fill you with as much excitement, dread and anxiety as Results Day.
-It can really feel like the apex of your adolescent years.
+It’s likely there are few days that fill students with as much excitement, dread and anxiety as Results Day.

-However, few prospective students take a moment to step back and consider how they can ensure Results Day, and specifically applying through Clearing, is as calm and straightforward of a process as possible.
-Below, we’ve listed just a few ways you can stay calm during Clearing.
+But it is possible to step back and consider how you can make your Results Day, and specifically applying through Clearing, as calm and straightforward as possible.
+So, below, we’ve listed just a few ways you can stay calm during Clearing.

 Here are five ways to stay calm when you are applying through Clearing

 Tens of thousands of students successfully apply through Clearing each year having missed out on the grades needed to get a spot at their first choice university.

 So, if Results Day has its hiccups, remember you’re not alone.
 Disappointing exam results can feel like the end of the world, but in many ways, they’re no measure of your ability and certainly not a determiner of how your future will shape up.

 Take a deep breath and remember you are following in the footsteps of countless students who are now successful, happy graduates who had the time of their lives throughout university.